rasika2012/openchoreo/samples/deploying-applications/build-from-source/reading-list-service/README.md

 choreoctl logs --type deployment --deployment reading-list-service-development-deployment-01 --organization default-org --project default-project --component reading-list-service
 ```

-## 6. Invoke the service
+## Invoke the Service

 For this sample, we will use kubectl port-forward to access the service.

-I. Run the following command to port-forward the gateway.
+1. Run the following command to port-forward the gateway.

     ```bash
     kubectl port-forward svc/choreo-external-gateway -n choreo-system 8443:443
     ```

-II.
-Invoke the service.
+2. Invoke the service.

    Add a new book: